KenpachiKen1/MarketMentor/docs/developerManual.md

 Running npm install in your backend, should have installed json web token's dependency

 To create the hash run this commaand in your terminal: **openssl rand -hex 32**, this will generate a hash code, **COPY AND PASTE IT INTO YOUR ENV FILE AFTER**
 #
+Authentication

+##Authentication is done using jsonwebtoken or jwt, which creates access tokens for verified users to access each of the endpoints that are desrcibed below.

+##
+**You must create the hash and initialize JWT_SECRET in your env file or else this program will not work.**

+###
+I chose to use JWT because, its a familiar technology for me, and I would like to to get authentication out of the way now so that when I continue to develop this app I don't have to worry about it later.
+JWT is very useful so I don't have to worry about unauthorized users accessing endpoints.

+By my own design, each accessToken lasts only 2 hours, which is more than enough time for the scope of this app... **(users can finish all 3 modules in less than 5 minutes if they know what they're doing)**

+Simply for development purposes I made the access token, however you can shorten it if needed just be specific about the time you shorten to, for example 1h, or 2 days or 7d, etc. **Raw numbers will be interpreted as seconds.**

+#
 BACKEND DOCUMENTATION: